-Two people are never same, due to the different ways our genomes are expressed.
+Two people are never the same, due to the different ways our genomes are expressed.
 But sometimes these differences can lead to genetic mutations which are extremely rare, and sometimes debilitating.
-Many people are suffering from these mutations were labeled freaks but they are actually part of the broad spectrum of genetic variations in our species.
-Here is a list of 10 most unusual genetic mutations that is identified in humans:
+Many people who are suffering from these mutations were labeled freaks, but they are part of the broad spectrum of genetic variations in our species.
+Here is a list of 10 most unusual genetic mutations which are identified in humans:

 Table of Contents